visualbis/VV-Docs/docs/user-guide/home-page/search-function.md

 import Zoom from "react-medium-image-zoom"; import "react-medium-image-zoom/dist/styles.css";

-Reports can be searched using the parameters Report Name, Report Description, Path, Hub Folders and User Tags associated with the report.
-User can type the search criterion on the left top of user landing page in the Search box (see Figure below).
-The matching reports is fetched and displayed on the same page.
+Reports can be searched using the parameters - **Report Name, Report Description, Path, Hub Folders and User Tags** associated with the report.
+User can type the search criterion on the top left of user landing page in the Search box (see Figure below).
+The matching reports are fetched and displayed on the same page.

   <div style={{textAlign: 'center'}}>
     <Zoom>